kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   "hooks": [
       {
-        // Describe what this ingestion hook does "description": "reproject input files.",
+        // Describe what this hook does
+        "description": "reproject input files.",

         // Run bash command before importing file(s) to coverage